UoB-COMSM0110/2024-group-13/RequirementDesignDoc/BasicClassesAndOverallArchitecture.md

 <img src="./OverallArchitectureSequenceDiagram.png"
 alt="Overall Game Sequence" width="70%">

-## How to Store and Manage All the Items
+## Consideration: How to Store and Manage All the Items

 ### map-oriented